Art Treasures Exhibition, Manchester 1857: Exhibition hall

-The exhibition was held outside the city centre, on a three-acre site in Old Trafford owned by Sir Humphrey de Trafford, Bt., which he had previously let as a cricket ground.
+The exhibition was held outside the city centre, on a three-acre site in Old Trafford owned by Sir Humphrey de Trafford, 2nd Baronet, which he had previously let as a cricket ground.
 Manchester Cricket Club surrendered its lease and moved a short distance to Old Trafford Cricket Ground.
 The site was conveniently adjacent to Manchester Botanical Garden and to the west of an existing railway line of the Manchester, South Junction and Altrincham Railway.
 The railway company built a new station (now Old Trafford tram stop) which was used by thousands of visitors from the city and from further afield on organised excursions.

 C.D.
 Young & Co, of London and Edinburgh – already engaged as builders of the new art museum in South Kensington (which later became the V&A) – were appointed as contractors to build a temporary iron-and-glass structure similar to the Crystal Palace in London, 656 ft long and 200 ft wide, with one central barrel vault 56 ft wide with a 24 ft wide hip vault on either side roofing a 104 ft wide central gallery running the length of the building, and narrower barrel vaults 45 ft wide to either side, all crossed by a 104 ft transept towards the western end.
 The design of the main structure has been attributed to Francis Fowke, who later designed the Natural History Museum in London, and an ornamental brick entrance at the eastern end was designed by local architect Edward Salomons.
 The materials used included 650 LT of cast iron, 600 LT of wrought iron, 65000 sqft of glass and 1.5 million bricks.